 The cash at the end of the current period should be the same as the value shown on the balance sheet for the end of the current period, thus proving the cash amount after determining all of the above cash inflows and outflows.

-The ‘Non-Cash Activities’ area appears below the cash at the end of the current period.
-This section identifies significant operating, investing and financing activities deemed necessary, such as the conversion of convertible bonds into common stocks, issuance of stocks or bonds for the acquisition of a building, and other similar activities.
+The ‘Noncash Activities’ area appears below the cash at the end of the current period.
+This section identifies significant operating, investing, and financing activities deemed necessary, such as the conversion of convertible bonds into common stocks, issuance of stocks or bonds for the acquisition of a building, and other similar activities.

 Learning Outcome #3